Logiqx/covid-stats/docs/nims-population/README.md

 - 97% of all households and individuals completed the census.
 - The other 3% of households would have been easily identifiable via sources such as the Post Office Address File (PAF).
 - The census imputed persons for the 3% of households that did not complete a census return and they are all included in the population estimates.
-- The census estimated the adult population in England at 44.7 million +/- 0.2%, so between 44.6 and 44.8 million, included the imputed persons.
+- The census estimated the adult population in England at 44.7 million +/- 0.2%, so between 44.6 and 44.8 million, including the imputed persons.
 - NIMS receives a list of persons from PDS.
 The PDS database includes everyone ever registered with the NHS in England, if thought to be living.
 - NIMS had an adult population of 49.4 million around the time of the census.
 This is 10% higher than the adult population determined by the census.
 - How could the ONS have "missed" slightly over 10% (4.6 million) of all adults living in England, given such a high response rate and +/- 0.2% accuracy?